 Appendix 60 Digital Motor Racing

-1.1 All competitors are required to maintain a current MI Digital licence or current MI completion licence.
+1.1 All competitors are required to have a current MI Digital licence or current MI competition licence.

 2.1 The Championship will consist of a minimum of 5 rounds.

-2.2 All drivers must cover 60% of the leaders driven distance to be classified in the official results.
+2.2 All drivers must cover 60% of the leaders driven distance in each race to be classified in the official results.

 2.4 Points will be awarded for heat and feature races (if applicable).